 Without a valid GB or EU EORI number, your goods will not clear customs authorities regardless of your VAT status.

-The Mini One Stop Shop (MOSS) is an optional scheme for digital services, that allows you to account for VAT – due in multiple EU countries for certain goods or services – in just one EU country, saving you considerable red tape!
+The Mini One Stop Shop (MOSS) was an optional scheme for digital services, that allows you to account for VAT – due in multiple EU countries for certain services – in just one EU country, saving you considerable red tape!

 We'll perform your quarterly VAT (BTW)